 Candidates will have to undergo a written test and interview to be able to eligible for the fellowship.
 A discussion can also take place.
 Along with the application, candidates will have to submit their research abstract consisting of research problem and approach.

-LAST DATE TO APPLY: The online application portal for PMRF is open and last date for submission of applications is 11.30 pm on 15 October.
-Students can apply at https://dec2019.pmrf.in/
+LAST DATE TO APPLY: The online application portal for PMRF is open and the last date for submission of applications.
+Students can apply at https://pmrf.in/ for PMRF May 2020

-For PMRF December-2020 students who have completed or are pursuing, the final year of four-year undergraduate or five year integrated MTech or five year integrated MSc or five year undergraduate-postgraduate dual degree programmes or two year MSc programmes in Science and Technology streams from IIEST/IISc/IITs/NITs/IISERs and centrally funded IIITs or any other Institute / University recognized in India, are eligible for admission to full time PhD programme in IISc, IISERs, IITs, and a select group of Central Universities provided they fulfil prescribed eligibility criteria and finally get selected after shortlisting/written test/interview, said the official notification.
+For PMRF May 2020 students who have completed or are pursuing, the final year of four-year undergraduate or five years integrated MTech or five years integrated MSc or five-year undergraduate-postgraduate dual degree programmes or two year MSc programmes in Science and Technology streams from IIEST/IISc/IITs/NITs/IISERs and centrally funded IIITs or any other Institute / University recognized in India, are eligible for admission to the full-time PhD programme in IISc, IISERs, IITs, and a select group of Central Universities provided they fulfil prescribed eligibility criteria and finally get selected after shortlisting/written test/interview, said the official notification.

 – Prime Minister’s Research Fellowship Scheme for Doctoral Studies (Ph.D.) in IITs and IISc aimed at attracting the best talent.